All aboard for play time at one of Marymoor Park's three play areas. Credit: Natasha Dillinger

 Three play areas for your playground-loving kids

-You could practically hold a playground scavenger hunt at this park (or at least that’s how I frame it for my 2-year-old).
+You could practically hold a playground scavenger hunt at this park (or at least that’s how I frame it for my son).
 The newest play area near the concert venue features a fun zip-line swing and a balance-focused obstacle course.
 Head over to Lot K for the largest play space (and family restrooms with a changing table).

 Our surprising “people’s choice”?
 The wooden train structure near the giant climbing wall!
 My son played on the simple train for nearly an hour on a recent visit — talk about a little engine that could!